tstockwell/TermSatNet/README.md

 X uses [equality saturation](https://en.wikipedia.org/wiki/E-graph#Equality_saturation) to build a saturated e-graph from a *root expression*.
 > A minimal expression is an expression that cannot be reduced further by any inference rule.
 > A standard expression is an expression where every subterm is minimal.
-Only standard and minimal expressions are represented in an e-graph.
+> Because expressions ae reduced from the the bottom up, only standard and minimal expressions need ever be included in an e-graph.

 E-graphs in X represent the set, called the [*congruence closure*](https://www.bodunhu.com/blog/posts/congruence-closure/), of all standard expressions that are equivalent to the root expression with the exact same number of variables.